onlyphantom/py-networking/1_networking.md

     - Router direct traffic **between networks** and sits between two or more networks
     - Router has multiple network interfaces, one for each network it is attached to
     - Router contains a set of rules called a routing table so it knows how to direct packets passing through it onwards based on the packets' destination IP addresses
-- Gateway forwards the packets to another router (called **upsteam**) and usually located at the network's ISP.
+- Gateway forwards the packets to another router (called **upstream**) and usually located at the network's ISP.
 The ISP router falls into a second category of routers as it sits outside the networks described earlier and routes traffic between network gateways.
 These are further arranged in tiers, and upper regional tiers route traffic for larger sections of countries or continents.
     - Each ISP gateway connects an ISP network to the regional routers; ISPs often have more than one gateway connecting them to the regional routers
     - Each home broadband router has a home network connected to it